adam-hamland/micro-projects/README.md

 # Micro Projects
 Collection of small and simple projects.
 Projects include: coding exercises, scripts, websites, and applications.
-The starred projects are the ones I am most proud of.
+The ⭐ projects are the ones I am most proud of.

 ## Languages